Why Gamification May be the Key to Increasing Employee Engagement.

 - Physical goods

-- A personal favorite, like a Starbucks gift card for a coffee lover, or a Netflix subscription for a TV devotee
+- A personal favorite, like a Starbucks gift card for a coffee lover, or a DoorDash gift card for a food lover

 Remember, you can reward entire teams, too.
 If the whole team responded with comments to the latest blog post you put up, have their lunch catered the next day.
 If the team hit all of that month’s incremental goals, sponsor an afternoon of mini golf.